 It occurs on vegetation next to streams in primary sub-Andean forests.
 Eggs are laid on the upper surface of leaves and when hatched the larvae fall into the water below where they then develop further.

-Populations of this species occur in Parque Nacional Natural Farallones de Cali, Parque Nacional Natural Tatamá, and Parque Nacional de Las Orquídeas.
+This species occurs in Parque Nacional Natural Farallones de Cali, Parque Nacional Natural Tatamá, Reserva Forestal Protectora del Río Bitaco, and Parque Nacional de Las Orquídeas.

 Red List Status